Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ## Linux

-?Replace below?
-Would pip work for this?

-Instructions to install and run Circuitscape on Linux can be found on the Circuitscape website.
+Circuitscape can be installed as a Python package on Linux, following the instructions above.

+Optionally, you may download the following two files from the Circuitscape source repository:

+- `setup-unix.sh`
+- `pip_requirements.txt`

+And run the command `sh setup-unix.sh` to guide you through the installation process.

 #4.
 Using Circuitscape with the graphical user interface